IgrikXD/Easy-SDR/Useful info/How to work with SDR receivers on Linux.md

 **In the case of using the upconverter, you need to set the LNB LO parameter to the frequency of the converter oscillator with a minus sign**.
 For example, if you use a converter module from this repository, LNB LO value will be -125.00 MHz.
 In addition, you will need to disable the "Direct sampling" mode (Device string: rtl=0).

-Example of settings for working in conjunction with the converter:
+Example of settings for working in conjunction with the HF Upconverter:
 ![Gqrx upconverter](../Resources/SDR%20on%20Linux/Linux-5-Gqrx-upconverter.png)

 After setting all the parameters press the "OK" button and get into the Gqrx program.
 To start receiving, press the "**Play (Start DSP processing)**" button in the upper left part of the program.